Cycling Glasses Review – Basto 102

 Many types of prescription insert glasses work by having the prescription insert attached to the nose piece which in turn clips to the outer lens.
 This means that it’s not possible to change the outer lens without dismantling the entire pair of spectacles.
 However, these Basto glasses don’t suffer with that problem as the prescription insert and lens each clip in to the frame independently of each other.
 A by-product of this is that it’s possible to use the glasses with or without the prescription insert.

-In use these glasses fit well to the face, and don’t suffer with leakage that can plague some glasses that put the outer lens too far away from the face.
+In use, these glasses fit well to the face, and don’t suffer with leakage that can plague some glasses that put the outer lens too far away from the face.
 In drizzly conditions they also kept out pretty much all of the rain thrown at them, with the only real leakage being a little moisture running from the brow down in to the face.

 Availability